Big Pigeon in Southwest Iowa

 The Lorraine area includes four departments, as shown on the accompanying map.
 The Moselle Department, including the city of Metz, had been part of the German Empire from 1870 to 1918.

 General Patton is remembered for skillful exploitation of armor to achieve rapid battlefield advances.
 This was not the case in Lorraine.
-Supply shortages, stiffening German resistance, and then rainy weather, helped cause the Lorraine Campaign to drag on for over three months during the War of Attrition on the Western front.
+Supply shortages, stiffening German resistance, and then rainy weather, helped cause the Lorraine Campaign to drag on for over three months during the War of Attrition on the Western Front.

 Lorraine in Northeastern France